 - Linda M. Flaherty, RN, PMHCNS-BC, Senior Vice President, Patient Care Services

-- Brent P. Forester, MD, MSc, Chief, Center of Excellence in Geriatric Psychiatry
+- Brent P. Forester, MD, MSc, Chief, Division of Geriatric Psychiatry

 - Catharyn Gildesgame, MBA, Vice President, Strategic Planning & Implementation; Facilitator, Dimensions of Diversity Committee; Co-Chair, MCDI LGBTQ Institutional Self-Assessment Working Group